 Shape the Dough: Turn the dough onto a clean surface and press it flat to remove air bubbles.
 Fold the edges inward, then roll the dough tightly into a loaf shape.
 Place it seam-side down into a greased 8 ½ x 4 ½-inch loaf pan.

-Second Rise: Cover the loaf pan with a towel or plastic wrap and let the dough rise until it domes just above the edge of the pan, about 30 minutes.
-Brush the top of the dough with an egg wash (1 egg whisked with 1 tablespoon of water) and sprinkle with oats.
+Second Rise: Cover the loaf pan with a damp towel or shower cap and let the dough rise until it domes just above the edge of the pan, about 30 minutes.
+Brush the top of the dough with an egg wash and sprinkle with oats.

 Bake the Bread: Preheat the oven to 325°F for a glass pan or 350°F for a metal pan.
 Bake the bread for 60–70 minutes, or until the internal temperature reaches about 200-205°F. Remove the bread from the oven and let it cool in the pan for 5 minutes.